laurabiggins/sequencing_costs/README.md

 size and one for the full storage size.
 If the researcher envisages that they will want to retain more intermediate files beyond a single set of fastq and bam files, they may want to opt for the `full` option.
-See [practical vs full data storage](#practical-vs-full-data-storage) section for more details
+See [practical vs full data storage](#Practical-vs-full-data-storage) section for more details.

 The data used in the app can also be found [here](data/all_run_costs.csv)